waikato-datamining/spectral-data-converter/plugins/poll-dir.md

   -N LOGGER_NAME, --logger_name LOGGER_NAME
-                        The custom name to use for the logger, uses the plugin name by default (default: None) --instrument INSTRUMENT
+                        The custom name to use for the logger, uses the plugin name by default (default: None) -i DIR_IN, --dir_in DIR_IN
-                        The instrument this data is from (default: unknown) --format FORMAT       The spectral data format to set (default: NIR) --keep_format         Will keep the format that the reader determines rather than the supplied one. (default: False) -i DIR_IN, --dir_in DIR_IN
                         The directory to poll; Supported placeholders: {HOME}, {CWD}, {TMP} (default: None)